-Throughout the process of your project, we update our clients weekly regarding the status of their order, usually on Monday mornings.
+Throughout the process of your project, we update our clients weekly regarding the status of their order, usually on Tuesdays.
 In most cases this involves a few WIP (Work In Progress) pictures from our painting bench and a few notes regarding progress over the past week.

 At first, we may be waiting on parts to arrive.
 During peak periods, the clients order may be in the queue and we may not yet be ready to being work, as we finish other client orders.
 In this case we’ll inform the client what place they currently hold in the queue and give them an estimate of when work will begin on their project.

 Our weekly updates also serve as a way to circumvent potential problems should they arise.
 For example, if a miscommunication has occurred between the studio and client, these updates allow the client to inform us about their concern as the project develops and address their concern immediately.